GitauHarrison/notes/unit_testing/unit_testing_in_flask.md

 ```

 Above, I am making sure the GET response returns a 200 status code.
 Then, I extract the HTML response object from `response.get_data()`.
-By default, the returned object will be of type `bytes`, but as a matter of convinience, I request for its conversion to text.
+By default, the returned object will be of type `bytes`, but as a matter of convenience, I request for its conversion to text.
 To check if a particular field is present in the form, I use the attribute `name="field-name"`.
 If you are familiar with HTML, you know that an input field has the format `<input ... name="field-name">`.
 So, I am utilizing the `name` attribute to verify that indeed the field is present in the login template.

 ## Testing Form Submission

 In the application under review, a user can submit a form under two circumstances (1) During authentication and (2) When making a post.
-By default, web frameworks enable protecttion against CSRF so that no external agent can submit a form on your behalf, and without you realizing it.
-This protection is implemented by a hidden field in all web forms that sets a randomly generated CSRF token.
-During submission, each form field is required to have this token besides the field data, without which the server rejects the submission as invalid.
+By default, web frameworks enable protection against CSRF so that no external agent can submit a form on your behalf, and without you realizing it.
+This protection is implemented by a hidden field in all web forms that set a randomly generated CSRF token.
+During submission, each form field is required to have this token beside the field data, without which the server rejects the submission as invalid.

 Let us focus on the login page.
 I can choose to either disable CSRF protection or extract it during a GET request and add it to the form submission.
 Either way, the application will accept the form.